Generic Name: hydrocodone and ibuprofen (HYE-droe-KOE-done & EYE-bue-PROE-fen)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Anxiety; constipation; diarrhea; dizziness; dry mouth; gas; headache; heartburn; increased sweating; loss of appetite; nausea; nervousness; stomach pain or upset; trouble sleeping; vomiting; weakness.
+Anxiety; constipation; diarrhea; dizziness; drowsiness; dry mouth; gas; headache; heartburn; increased sweating; nausea; nervousness; stomach pain; trouble sleeping; vomiting; weakness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloody, black, or tarry stools; blurred vision; change in the amount of urine produced; chest pain; confusion; dark urine; depression; fainting; fast or irregular heartbeat; fever, chills, or persistent sore throat; mental or mood changes; numbness of an arm or leg; one-sided weakness; red, swollen, blistered, or peeling skin; ringing in the ears; seizures; severe headache or dizziness; severe or persistent stomach pain or nausea; severe vomiting; shortness of breath; slow or shallow breathing; stiff neck; sudden or unexplained weight gain; swelling of hands, legs, or feet; unusual bruising or bleeding; unusual joint or muscle pain; unusual tiredness or weakness; vision or speech changes; vomit that looks like coffee grounds; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue); bloody, black, or tarry stools; blurred vision or other eye or vision problems; chest pain; confusion; fainting; numbness of an arm or leg; one-sided weakness; severe or persistent headache or dizziness; severe or persistent stomach pain or nausea; severe vomiting; shortness of breath; slow or shallow breathing; sudden or unexplained weight gain; swelling of hands, legs, or feet; symptoms of kidney problems (eg, not able to pass urine, change in how much urine is passed, blood in the urine, a big weight gain); symptoms of liver problems (eg, dark urine, pale stools, persistent loss of appetite, right-sided stomach pain, unusual nausea or tiredness, yellowing of the skin or eyes); unusual bruising or bleeding; unusual tiredness or weakness; vision or speech changes; vomit that looks like coffee grounds.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.